Events#

 when autonomous#

-The when autonomous block runs the attached stack of blocks when the Brain recieves an autonomous signal.
+The when autonomous hat block runs the attached stack of blocks when the Brain receives an autonomous signal.

 This block is only used for Competition projects.